Zhang Jingyin is a key player worthy of attention in the World League jqknews - Breaking Latest News

 “In the Polish league, the speed, strength, and angle of the opponent’s serve are relatively tricky.
 I will also practice catching difficult balls during training.
 I have made great progress in passing and attacking.”
 Zhang Jingyin told reporters, This experience has benefited a lot, and I found my own shortcomings in many aspects, and I hope to improve through the next training and competition.

 What are your expectations for starting a new journey with the team in Japan on May 17?
-Zhang Jingyin said frankly that he should adjust his role and position, go all out for every game, and meet a harder self without leaving any regrets.
+Zhang Jingyin said frankly that he should put his role and position right, go all out for every game, meet a harder self, and leave no regrets.

 Label:Chinese men’s volleyball team; FIVB; season; players